Legislation of Cannabis in Italy

 By the 1940s, Italy had become one of the leading hemp producers globally.
 However, this industry experienced a rapid decline after World War II.
 The introduction of synthetic fibers reduced the demand for hemp fabric, and the growing stigma associated with cannabis led the government to ban its cultivation.

-Attitudes toward cannabis changed again in the early 21st century, when industrial hemp production was legalized in 2016, allowing companies to resume cannabis cultivation.
+Attitudes toward marijuana changed again in the early 21st century, when industrial hemp production was legalized in 2016, allowing companies to resume cannabis cultivation.

 Is it possible to obtain cannabis by medical prescription in Italy?